-- 1. This procedure is applicable in respect of examinations for first degrees and postgraduate taught degrees and diplomas: (i) organised on a federal basis; (ii) offered by the central Institutes; and (iii) for degrees, diplomas and certificates offered through the University of London Worldwide. - 2.
+- 1. This procedure is applicable in respect of examinations for first degrees and postgraduate taught degrees and diplomas: (i) organised on a federal basis; (ii) offered by the central Institutes; and (iii) for degrees, diplomas and certificates offered through the University of London Worldwide and the School of Advanced Study. - 2.
 Appeals may not be made against the results of examinations on academic grounds. - 3.
 The University will consider representations made on the grounds of administrative error or where there is concern that the examination may not have been conducted in accordance with the relevant Instructions and/or Regulations.